imohitmayank/a_lazy_data_science_guide/docs/data_science_tools/scraping_websites.md

 ## Introduction

 - Scraping is the process of traversing and collecting data from the web pages.
-People scrapewebsites for many reasons -- be it to get information about companies or fetch latest news or get stock prices informations or just create a dataset for the next big AI model :sunglasses:
+People scrape websites for many reasons -- to get information about companies or fetch latest news or get stock prices informations or just create a dataset for the next big AI model :sunglasses:
-- In this article, we will be focusing on two different techniques to scrapewebsite.
+- In this article, we will be focusing on two different techniques to scrape website.
   - For static website, we can use [Scrapy](https://docs.scrapy.org).
 As an example, we will scrape data from the [Devgan](http://devgan.in/all_sections_ipc.php) website that hosts details of difference sections in [Indian Penal Code](https://en.wikipedia.org/wiki/Indian_Penal_Code) (IPC). [[Github Code]](https://github.com/imohitmayank/ipc_semantic_search/tree/main/devganscrap)
-  - For dynamic website, we can use [Selenium](https://selenium-python.readthedocs.io/getting-started.html) in combination with [BeautifulSoup4](https://pypi.org/project/beautifulsoup4/).
-As an example, we will scrapedata from Google search results.
-In short, Selenium is an open-source tool for browser automation and using it we will automate the process of opening the browser, loading the website *(as dynamic websites populates the data once the website is completely loaded)*.
+  - For dynamic website, we can use [Selenium](https://selenium-python.readthedocs.io/getting-started.html) in combination with [BeautifulSoup4](https://pypi.org/project/beautifulsoup4/) (BS4).
+As an example, we will scrape data from Google search results.
+In short, Selenium is an open-source tool for browser automation and it will be used to automate the process of opening the browser and loading the website *(as dynamic websites populates the data once the website is completely loaded)*.
 For extracting the data from the website, we will use BS4.

 !!!
 Warning
     This article is purely for educational purpose.
-I would highly recommend considering website's Terms of Service (ToS) or getting website owner's permission before performing scraping.
+I would highly recommend considering website's Terms of Service (ToS) or getting website owner's permission before scraping.

 ## Static Website scrape using Scrapy